PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two1.md

 The worst, however, was being singled out as a girl in front of her brothers.
 She had not worried about this before, despite father’s intimidating insistence he only had sons.

-The words of the motherly giant echoed in her thoughts: “Beautiful young thing, make no mistake: under that hair and those clothes, you are a girl.”; once again, Tom felt exposed: shock, surprise and fear.
+The words of the motherly giant echoed in her thoughts: “Beautiful young thing, make no mistake: under that hair and those clothes, you are a girl!”.
+Once again, Tom felt surprise and shock remembering the booming words.
 For as many times as she believed she had come to terms with this, it would return to unsettle her.

-Laying on her back, facing the sky but not looking at it - but now she did.
+Laying on her back, facing the sky; she was not looking at it, but now she did.
 Her thoughtscape vanished.
 It would be getting dark soon.
 The grass stalk in her mouth, almost forgotten about, chewed to destruction.

 Lifting her head to see what remained of the apple core.
 The remaining giant apple looked thinner now, and mushy.
 She and her brothers had dragged this giant apple from the giant's garden a few days ago.